snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracker-setup/initialization-options/index.md

 #### Opt-out cookie

-It is possible to set an opt-out cookie in order not to track anything similarly to Do Not Track through `window.snowplow('setOptOutCookie', 'opt-out');` where ‘opt-out’ is the name of your opt-out cookie.
+It is possible to set an opt-out cookie in order not to track anything similarly to Do Not Track through `setOptOutCookie('opt-out');` where ‘opt-out’ is the name of your opt-out cookie.
 If this cookie is set, cookies won’t be stored and events won’t be fired.

 #### Anonymous Tracking